 $ ./yb-docker-ctl add_node --num_shards_per_tserver 4

-Now we should have four nodes.
+Now you should have four nodes.
 Refresh the tablet-servers page to see the stats update.
 In a short time, you should see the new node performing a comparable number of reads and writes as the other nodes.

 5. Remove node and observe linear scale-in

 Remove the recently added node from the universe.